On optimizing discrete Morse functions

 \proof This is immediate from Lemma ~\ref{near-EL} of the previous section. \EOP

-\begin{rk} Corollaries ~\ref{lower-cancel} and ~\ref{bool-pm} will allow us to collect all critical cells that are not top-dimensional, along with some top-dimensional ones, into Boolean algebras $B_n$ with $n\ge 1$, since all non-top-dimensional critical cells have nonempty non-essential set. \end{rk}
+\begin{rk} Corollaries ~\ref{lower-cancel} and ~\ref{bool-pm} allow us to collect all non-top-dimensional critical cells, along with some top-dimensional ones, into Boolean algebras $B_m$ with $m\ge 1$, since all non-top-dimensional critical cells have nonempty non-essential set. \end{rk}

-Theorem ~\ref{acyclic} tells us that any acyclic matching on $P^M$ will give a collection of pairs of critical cells that may be cancelled simultaneously.
-Notice that the standard complete matching on each Boolean algebra $B_n$ for $n\ge 1$ is clearly acyclic.
-Next we show that the union of complete acyclic matchings on Boolean algebras $B_n$ in $P^M$ for $n\ge 1$ is itself an acyclic matching on $P^M$, by showing directed cycles cannot involve multiple Boolean algebras.
-Once again, this is done by finding a suitable partial order on Boolean algebras, by examining what makes the Morse function decrease.
+Theorem ~\ref{acyclic} shows that any acyclic matching on $P^M$ gives a collection of pairs of critical cells that may be cancelled simultaneously.
+Each Boolean algebra $B_m$ for $m\ge 1$ has a complete acyclic matching.
+The next result implies that the union of these matchings is an acyclic matching on $P^M$.